iSightCornwall Board of Trustees

 Christian Wilson (Acting-Chair)

 Christian Wilson graduated from the University of Plymouth with a Master’s degree in Law and is now Head of the Corporate Law department at Stephens Scown in Truro.
 He is a very active individual and enjoys cycling, surfing and taking part in the occasional triathlon.
 Christian is the Acting-Chair at iSightCornwall and finds the position extremely satisfying as he is able to use his skill set to assist the Charity.
+Christian, along with a team of 5 others, ran the 2018 Virgin Money London Marathon on behalf of iSightCornwall raising more than £8,000 for the charity.

 Ian McCormick has been a senior manager of various universities large and small across the UK for the past 20 years and specialises in external fundraising and contract management in research and service areas.
 He moved to Cornwall in 2010 and set up his own management consultancy business in 2015 as part of a strategy to stay in Cornwall.
 Over the years, Ian has been involved with several charities, including the Prince’s Trust, Operation Raleigh, and the German Institute for the Blind.
 He is married with two young daughters and enjoys wild swimming in his free time.
 Sight loss is a subject close to Ian’s heart as he was diagnosed with glaucoma in 2015.